moritzgamperl/informrisk-lora-node/README.md

 ### Active Power Ports

-These parameters define which power ports should be active during measurements (does not apply to the SMP measurements)
+These parameters define which power ports should be active during measurements (does not apply to the SMP measurements).
+While the SET_V12 and SET_SW3V3 ports are the regular ports that can be accessed from the connectors on the PCB, the alternative SW3V3_A and SW3V3_B ports are actually the Analog in ports on the Arduino, which can be set to be used as outputs.
+They are different from the regular SW3V3 and V12 though, as they can supply less current than the latter.

 **Parameter** | **Description**
 --------------|-------------